Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Other Details – Analysts may also base their decisions on commentaries from the company’s managers, as well as market information from its peer group.

-When combined with the ratios above, a company’s financial statements give stock analysts a much better idea of how its investments will perform over time.
 Since those ratios aren’t 100% accurate, analysts just use them to compare companies and gain exposure to multiple sectors.
 In turn, it may be smarter than investing in a single industry.

 What Does The Stock’s Beta Mean?

 A stock’s ‘beta’ is used to evaluate its volatility or the fluctuations of its prices/returns compared to a particular market (also called a ‘benchmark index’).
-It’s calculated by analysing the regression of a stock’s returns data and representative index:
+It’s calculated by analyzing the regression of a stock’s returns data and representative index:

-• Beta value lower than 1 – the stock is less volatile than the benchmark index
+• Beta value lower than 1 – The stock is less volatile than the benchmark index.

-• Beta value higher than 1 – the stock is more volatile than the benchmark index
+• Beta value higher than 1 – The stock is more volatile than the benchmark index.

-• Beta value of 1 – the stock’s price/return correlates with the benchmark index
+• Beta value of 1 – The stock’s price/return correlates with the benchmark index.

 Stock Evaluation FAQs